stenskjaer/samewords/paper.md

 be installed via `pip`, but an online interface and API is also provided for the users who are not used to installing and running software from the command line.
-It provides full Unicode 10 support, and handles single word conflicts by default (with the option to annotate multi-word conflicts as well) as well as apparatus entries with custom lemmas.
+It provides full Unicode 10 support, and handles single word conflicts by default (with the option to annotate multi-word conflicts) as well as apparatus entries with custom lemmas.
 It is possible to indicate custom ellipsis patterns for spans in custom lemma references.
 Further details, such as the number of context words to compare, recognized punctuation characters, and case sensitivity can be configured in a configuration file.

 The source code has been archived at *Zenodo* with the linked DOI: [@zenodo].